isdanryan/MilestoneProject1/README.md

 * To offer the user a chance to connect to the food truck.
 * Provide the user with visual images of the food and food truck.
 * Provide a method by which the user can subscribe to a newsletter/offers to retain repeat buinsness.
+* I expect the majority of users to be accessing the site via a mobile devices, the site will be built around a mobile layout and then adjusted using media queries to fit other device layouts.

 ### **How This Will Be Achieved:**
+* The home page will have a large hero image showing a food truck to easily identify to the user what the site is about.

 * The home page provides the user with a summary of the locations, the back story of the food truck and its owner and a way for the user to sign up for offers and to stay up to date.

 * The site will provide multiple ways to contact the food truck such as